BestBuyAPIs/api-documentation/source/includes/_overview.md

     }
 ```

 You can use the asterisk `*` as a wildcard character.
-The widecard can be used to:
+The wildcard can be used to:

 + indicate the presence of attribute values
 + request all values for filtered attributes